Home GastronomyMy favorite Italian restaurants in Paris

 _

-This restaurant nestles in the smallest 5-star hotel in Paris in the heart of the Faubourg-Saint-Honoré, the Splendide Royal Paris, a Relais & Châteaux establishment, housed in the former residence of Pierre Cardin.
-Its new head chef, Paolo Ambrogio, is a talented Roman cook and he offers, through his menu, a personal vision of traditional Italian cuisine with a contemporary touch.
-As an appetizer, we were delighted with the langoustines and burrata from Puglia, but also with this shoulder of veal and pumpkin.
-On the primi side, I recommend the pumpkin risotto served with great elegance and embellished with a few thin slices of fresh truffle, a joy.
-Another favorite was these linguine cacio a pepe and langoustines.
-Let’s move on to the secondi with this beautiful saddle of lamb, oven-baked in a salt crust and surrounded by hay to give it a smoky side and served with artichokes.
+This restaurant is nestled in the smallest 5-star hotel in Paris in the heart of the Faubourg-Saint-Honoré, the Splendide Royal Paris, a Relais & Châteaux establishment located in the former home of Pierre Cardin.
+Its new head chef, Paolo Ambrogio, is a talented Roman cook and offers, through his menu, a personal vision of traditional Italian cuisine with a contemporary touch.
+For a starter, we feasted on the langoustines and Apulian burrata, as well as the veal shoulder and pumpkin.
+As for the primi, I recommend the pumpkin risotto served with great elegance and embellished with a few thin slices of fresh truffles, a joy.
+Another favorite was the linguine cacio e pepe with langoustines.
+Let’s move on to the secondi with this beautiful saddle of lamb, oven-cooked in a salt crust surrounded by hay to give it a smoky side, and served with artichokes.

-I must also highlight the very beautiful Italian wine list (a menu that is exclusively Italian / wines by the glass between €9 and €24) put together by the establishment’s sommelier, who is a connoisseur of wines from the boot and who will take you on a journey to Italy.
-For dessert, I cannot miss the beautiful creations of pastry chef Teresa Colangelo, who notably received the Lebey award for a very original dessert: mango, Champagne, and Kaviari caviar.
-Finally, we ended this beautiful evening in the cozy lounge of the hotel for a herbal tea accompanied by a few mignardises.
+I must also mention the very beautiful list of Italian wines (a list that is, by the way, exclusively Italian / wines by the glass between €9 and €24) curated by the establishment’s sommelier, who is a fine connoisseur of the wines from the boot and who will make you travel to Italy.
+For dessert, I couldn’t miss the beautiful creations of pastry chef Teresa Colangelo, who notably received the Lebey award for a very original dessert: mango, Champagne, and Kaviari caviar.
+Finally, we finished this beautiful evening in the hotel’s cozy lounge for an herbal tea accompanied by a few mignardises.
 We almost felt like we were at home.

 Tested in 2024 - invitation